The Ascent of Money: Episode 2: Bonds of War

 John Law rose among the ranks of French financiers and ran the biggest Ponzi scheme in France.
 The shares of the Mississippi Company plummeted after faith was lost in the Louisiana colonies.
 Financial troubles caused France to struggle for years, and then revolution began in 1789.
 Nathan Rothschild became successful in the bond market of England.
 He then was enlisted by the British government to get gold and silver to the Duke of Wellington in preparation for ongoing war.
 The war eventually ended quickly, and the price of gold fell.
 American Confederates developed cotton bonds to sell in England to fund their efforts in the Civil War.
 Once New Orleans fell to the Union, the value of Confederate cotton bonds declined.
 England stopped investing in the cotton bonds, and the Confederate’s economy became doomed.
 The British were shipping opium from India to China, which was against Chinese law.
 When the Chinese confiscated and destroyed the opium, the British Navy was sent to Hong Kong.
 The Navy crushed Chinese forces and took over Hong Kong, establishing businesses and railroads.

 Episode 3: Risky Business

 Hurricane Katrina destroyed New Orleans and exposed problems with home insurance.
 Two Scottish clergymen invented life insurance for Scottish widows in the 1700s.
 The world’s first welfare superpower was Japan, primarily to make people more suitable and healthy for being soldiers in war.
-After Pinochet became Chile’s leader, Chile reformed their pension program in order to allow workers to invest in private pension funds.
+After Pinochet seized power in Chile in a military coup and became Chile’s leader, Chile reformed their pension program in order to allow workers to invest in private pension funds.
 Niall Ferguson spoke to Ken Griffin and George Soros about hedge funds and derivatives.